• Skip to main content

 • Rich, creamy, fluffy, sweet and tangy

-• DON'T skip meringue powder/ cornstarch since that makes this frosting thicker and and helps stabilize it.
+• Don't skip meringue powder and cornstarch- Since that makes this frosting thicker and and helps stabilize it.

-• If you like, you can make this frosting THINNER by adding more milk or heavy cream (only 1 tablespoon at a time) until you reach the desired consistency.
+• Make it thinner- By adding more milk or heavy cream (only 1 tablespoon or even 1 teaspoon at a time) until you reach the desired consistency.
+If it's too runny you may have put too much liquid or not enough powdered sugar.

 They both have different flavors and go well with different cake flavors.
 Cream cheese icing has a subtle tanginess to it.
 Buttercream frosting has no tanginess and a strong vanilla flavor.